Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 }, [getBalance])
 ```

-Let's see how we implement what happens when the user clicks the 'Login with Metamask' button.
+Let's see how we implement what happens when the user clicks the 'Login with MetaMask' button.
 This action initiates the flow we discussed at the beginning of the article.
-A prerequisite step involves checking whether the user has the Metamask extension installed.
+A prerequisite step involves checking whether the user has the MetaMask extension installed.
-If the extension is present, it adds the 'ethereum' object to the window property, which we then use to communicate with the Metamask extension.
+If the extension is present, it adds the 'ethereum' object to the window property, which we then use to communicate with the MetaMask extension.

 The first step is to request the wallet's public address using the `eth_requestAccounts` method.
 Once we have it, we send it to the `AuthService` and request a nonce in return.